 At Philip Kingsley, our Shampoos and Conditioners are formulated and organised according to hair texture: Fine, Medium, Coarse, and Natural Coiled Curls.
-Once you work out your hair texture (and it is easy, we promise), you will be able to choose the correct products for your hair.

 The system of hair textures was pioneered by our founder Philip Kingsley.
 He realised that the standard hair categories of dry, oily and normal are misleading.
 For example, your hair can be dry at the ends and oily at the roots.
 It can be frizzy and dry, or limp and dry.
 It can be coarse and oily, or naturally coiled and oily.
 All of these conditions need different products and regimes to treat them, depending on the texture of your hair.

 So, what is hair texture exactly?

 Hair texture refers to the permanent diameter of your hair shaft, for example fine or medium.
 Hair condition, on the other hand, is a description of the temporary state of your hair, for example, dry, colour-treated or oily.
 Selecting the correct products for your hair texture can really improve your hair’s health and appearance.
 However, selecting products according to your hair’s condition can do quite the opposite.

 For example, a conditioner that says it’s for dry hair will likely suit some hair textures but not others.
 It will probably be very moisturising and emollient, making it perfect for coarse, dry hair but far too heavy for fine, dry hair.